esrasaif/the-stage-of-generating-coffee-/README.md

 # the-stage-of-generating-coffee-
-this computer graphic using c language
+this computer graphic using c language represent the stage of generating coffee.